AmalieA22/RMED901-gruppe-3/README.md

 plotting_data.R creates a set of plots from data_wrangled.
 This corresponds to day 7 of the exam.

 analysis_of_data.R does a set of analysis on data_wrangled.
 This correspons to day 8 of the exam.

+full_script.R includes just about all the code we have written as part of the exam, including some of our trial and error to produce the pipelines.

 For each day, and each script, we have divided the work into four roughly equal portions between the members of the group.
 When we were done individually we worked together to create pipelines and coherent presentations of our work.